-This paper also contributes to the growing literature on sovereign credit by illustrating a new information-discovery mechanism in the SCDS market.
-While Pan and Singleton (2008), Longstaff, Pedersen, Pan, and Singleton (2011) and Augustin and Tedongap (2014) document the comovement of SCDS prices with global systemic risk factors, others focus on the relationship between SCDS prices and country-specific risk.
+This paper also contributes to the growing literature on sovereign credit by illustrating a new informationdiscovery mechanism in the SCDS market.
+While Pan and Singleton (2008), Longstaff et al. (2011), Xiao et al. (2021), and Augustin and Tedongap (2016) document the comovement of SCDS prices with global systemic risk factors, others focus on the relation between SCDS prices and countryspecific risk.
 Acharya et al. (2014) illustrate the way the financial strain of the contingent debt burden arising from public bank bailouts may feed into sovereign credit risk.
 Aizenman et al. (2013) show that country-specific macroeconomic risk also feeds into the SCDS spread.
-Lee et al. (2016) document that SCDS spreads are related to the degree of property and creditor rights and disclosure requirement.
-Complementary to these domestic financial, macroeconomic and institutional factors, we find that the credit quality of a country's export destinations also plays an important role in determining its SCDS spread.
+Lee et al. (2016) document that SCDS spreads are related to the degree of property and creditor rights protection and the disclosure requirements.
+Complementary to these domestic financial, macroeconomic, and institutional factors, we find that the credit quality of a country's export destinations also plays an important role in determining its SCDS spread.

 Our paper also sheds light on the way sovereign credit risk spills over across countries.
-The majority of the existing literature focuses on sovereign credit risk spillover occurring during the European Debt Crisis, a time of high volatility and comovement.
+The majority of the existing literature focuses on the sovereign credit risk spillover occurring during the European debt crisis, a time of high volatility and comovement.
 For example, Beirne and Fratzscher (2013) attribute the cross-country sovereign credit risk spillover during those times to investors' increased sensitivity to country-specific fundamentals.
 In contrast, our paper shows that sovereign credit risk spillover exists not just in crisis states, but also in normal times, and that spillover comes, at least in part, through the global trade network.
 Moreover, export destination credit risk can be spread not only through direct trade links but also through indirect trade links.

 This paper further contributes to the literature on investors' limited attention and information processing capacity.
-Our findings shed light on the extent to which macroeconomic information slowly diffuses in the financial derivative markets, which is complimentary to prior literature on the diffusion of firm information in the stock market (e.g., DellaVigna and Pollet 2007; Cohen and Frazzini 2008; Cohen and Lou 2012; Albuquerque, Ramadorai, and Watugala 2015; Wang, Xiao, Yan and Zhang, 2021).
-Our findings show that even financial derivative markets, often presumed to be more efficient in aggregating information than stock markets (e.g., Easley, O'Hara and Srinivas, 1998 and Pan and Poteshman, 2006), are subject to investors' limited attention.
+Our findings provide insight on the extent to which macroeconomic information slowly diffuses in the financial derivative markets, which is complimentary to prior studies on the diffusion of firm information in the stock market (e.g., DellaVigna and Pollet 2007, Cohen and Frazzini 2008, Cohen and Lou 2012, Albuquerque et al. 2015, Xiao et al. 2021 and Wang et al. 2021).
+Our findings show that even financial derivative markets, often presumed to be more efficient in aggregating information than stock markets (e.g., Easley et al. 1998 and Pan and Poteshman 2006), are subject to investors' limited attention.

 Finally, this paper relates to the informational role of derivatives markets.
 A large literature studies the way information flows across markets.
 For instance, Black (1975) emphasizes that the embedded leverage in most derivatives allows investors to trade their information more efficiently.
 Nevertheless, there remains a debate on the direction of information flow between derivative markets and the market for the underlying asset.
-On the one hand, Acharya and Johnson (2007) find that the CDS market forecasts future negative credit events.
-Furthermore, Lee, Naranjo, and Sirmans (2014) show that information in the corporate CDS market can be used to improve the price momentum strategy of Jegadeesh and Titman (1993).
-On the other hand, Hilscher, Pollet, and Wilson (2015) find evidence that information flows from the equity market to the corporate CDS market.
+On the one hand, Acharya and Johnson (2007) find that the corporate CDS market forecasts future negative credit events.
+Furthermore, Lee et al. (2021) show that information in the corporate CDS market can be used to improve the price momentum strategy of Jegadeesh and Titman (1993).
+Xiao et al. (2021) find that the SCDS market forecasts stock markets and economic activities across countries with the predictive power coming almost entirely from the global, rather than country-specific, information from the sovereign CDS market.
+On the other hand, Hilscher et al. (2015) find evidence that information flows from the equity market to the corporate CDS market.
 Our paper contributes to this debate by providing additional evidence that SCDS contains information about trade that is gradually incorporated into country-level returns.